-BEGINNING ENGLISH: SOME PRINT LITERACY IN FIRST LANGUAGE (Years F - 2) Listening Speaking Reading/viewing Writing spoken to (eg the teacher miming eating and pointing to their lunchboxes when instructing students that it is lunchtime) find some English sounds unfamiliar and difficult to distinguish from each other. are more likely to communicate in one-on-one interaction with people they trust, and in their first language may be silent for extended periods are only beginning to understand that communication can occur in another language. need explicit teaching on how to interpret images that are culturally specific or unfamiliar are unfamiliar with English print features, including directionality (eg from left to right and top to bottom) if it differs from their first language script initially are unfamiliar with how the sounds of English map onto English letters (graphemes), but their first language experience may scaffold this learning recognise the difference between letters, numerals and illustrations recognise their own name in writing and begin to develop a small bank of common sight words, including environmental print. differs from their first language begin to demonstrate awareness that certain letters in English represent certain sounds, with a growing understanding of sound-letter relationships.
-Some sounds in English are likely to be new sounds for these learners, and this is an added consideration when teaching sound-letter relationships communicate their meanings through drawings, symbols and teacherscribed writing, and begin to copy writing from their classroom environment (eg other children's name tags).
+Listening Speaking Reading/viewing Writing and modelling when being spoken to (eg. the teacher miming eating and pointing to their lunchboxes when instructing students that it is lunchtime) • find some English sounds unfamiliar and difficult to distinguish from each other. immediate needs (eg. no, toilet) are more likely to communicate in one-on-one interaction with people they trust, and in their first language may be silent for extended periods are only beginning to understand that communication can occur in another language. with reading in their first language need explicit teaching on how to interpret images that are culturally specific or unfamiliar need explicit teaching on how to interpret with English print features, including directionality (eg. from left to right and top to bottom) if it differs from their first language script initially unfamiliar with how the sounds of English map onto English letters (graphemes), but their first language experience may scaffold this learning recognise the difference between letters, numerals and illustrations recognise their own name in writing and begin to develop a small bank of common sight words, including environmental print. print if it differs from their first language • begin to demonstrate awareness that certain letters in English represent certain sounds, with a growing understanding of sound-letter relationships.
+Some sounds in English are likely to be new sounds for these learners, and this is an added consideration when teaching sound-letter relationships • communicate their meanings through drawings, symbols and teacher-scribed writing, and begin to copy writing from their classroom environment (eg. other children's name tags).